saspera/IntroClasswTidyData/README.md

 3. Type in the file name, and you're good to go!

 ##### A note on R and .xlsx
-If you've used R before, you might be saying, "Well, it appears Dr. Spera doesn't know R, because I know there are R packages that can read .xls or .xlsx files (as well as Google spreadsheets, which we are apparentl not even allowed in this course).
-It is even possible to access different worksheets in the .xlsx documents.".
+If you've used R before, you might be saying, "Well, it appears Dr. Spera doesn't know R, because I know there are R packages that can read .xls or .xlsx files (as well as Google spreadsheets, which we are not even allowed in this course).
+It is even possible to access different worksheets in the .xlsx documents.
+So.
+There."

 Yes.
-I obviously know R. And know that.
+I know R. And know that.
 But, some things to keep in mind.
 - some of these only work on Windows
 - this equates to replacing a (simple but manual) export to csv with additional complexity/dependencies in the data analysis R code